3.16 Francis A. Countway Library of Medicine

 Studying at the Countway

 Countway offers study space on floors from L2 to 3.
 Study carrels overhanging the central atrium and private alcoves on the third floor provide work areas for individuals, laptop connectivity, and quiet.
 The computer classroom on L2 has 18 MACs and PCs loaded with many software applications and is open for study whenever a class is not in session.
 The large meeting rooms on the fifth floor are available to student groups and can be scheduled through the HMS room scheduling office at 617-432-2020.
 For group study, the Finland Room (on 3), room 238, and study rooms on L1 are available on a first-come basis.
-Additional group study is planned for floor 2.
+Additional group study is under construction on floor 2.

 Classes and Training